novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-38.md

 "Those people seem to be executives from a French food company and are quite interested in our vacuum dryer.
 How about we do a quick demonstration with some fruits or vegetables?"

-Shin Elder responded with a hint of disbelief.
+old man Shin responded with a hint of disbelief.

 "Hey, you should have informed me in advance.
 How can you tell me this now?"